 Flood warning combined with high tide causing inundation

-On the other hand, the Institute believes that water resources at the Mekong mainstream stations in the lower Laos region will tend to increase again in the coming days.
+On the other hand, the Institute believes that water levels at the Mekong mainstream stations in the lower Laos region will tend to increase again in the coming days.
 Meanwhile, water levels in the Cambodian region at Kratie station will tend to continue to increase quite strongly in the next 5 days.

 Therefore, the flood flow upstream to the Mekong River source at Tan Chau and Chau Doc will continue to increase, with the high tide forecast to peak on September 19.